LukeShay/discord-bot/.github/ISSUE_TEMPLATE/server_ticket.md

 ---
 name: Guild ticket
 about: Create a ticket to get your guild fixed
-title: "[GUILD] Your title here"
+title: "[SERVER] Your title here"
-labels: guild, awaiting triage
+labels: server, awaiting triage
 assignees: LukeShay

 ---